War Stories Statement

 In The Mist Statement

-This work is a five year examination of Airsoft culture, and a continuation of my work examining white adolescent and youth culture.
-Airsoft is a live-action version of first-person shooter video games – the rules of gameplay are similar to the video game franchise Call of Duty.
+In The Mist is my five-year examination of Airsoft culture, In The Mist is my five year examination of Airsoft culture and a continuation of my work examining white adolescent and youth culture.
+Airsoft is a live-action version of first-person shooter video games – the rules of gameplay are similar to Call of Duty.
 This body of photographs depicts Airsoft players in the forest landscape, where they practice.
 Through their costumes and realistic weaponry, the players precisely recreate the look of a contemporary soldier or militia member.
 At times, the game takes on realistic proportions and these young men appear as soldiers.
 In other instances, their youth and ill-fitting clothing reveal them as children playing a game.